WilliamWinterDev/data-ingestion-test/README.md

 Given I had more time I would implement the following:

 - Combine the Python and Golang applications to use single environment variables file so they are not duplication and easier to manage.
-- I would add unit tests to the Golang API.
+- I would add unit tests to both projects.
 - I would rework filters so they're easier to create instead of being hard coded to timestamp.